-Here’s some information to help you get through it…
+So here’s some information to help you get through your fear of turbulence…

 Turbulence is common